Webpage Design

 to undervalue what you already may know but to ensure that everyone has the same basic understanding of the issues.

 This course is about the technical and aesthetic aspects of web design in equal measure.
 The course is not about learning how to use any particular piece of software.
 It is about gaining a fundamental understanding of how the web works and how to create webpages to a high standard.
-Web design is very much the same as other design disciplines and many of the topics covered are equally relevant to areas such as graphic design and so, some of the references may not necessarily be specific to web design but are relevant nonetheless.

 Aims and Outcomes